Wilderness Committee Staff and Board of Directors

 His valuable work experience is complemented by a strong background as an avid and accomplished outdoorsman.
 First-hand knowledge of many wild spaces has instilled a deep appreciation for their beauty and value, strengthening Eric's resolve to protect them.
 Eric spent much of his youth in the wilderness east of Lake Winnipeg, starting with his first paddling trip at age four.
 Since then he has journeyed through much of Canada's wildlands, and many U.S. wilderness areas as well.
 Here is a video clip of Eric speaking about our campaign to protect Manitoba's at-risk woodland caribou population.

-Matthew Sasaki, Operations Coordinator, Vancouver
+Matthew Sasaki, Operations Coordinator, Vancouver - ON LEAVE

 Many years prior to being hired by the Wilderness Committee in 2005, Matthew's early interest in health care made him an 'accidental activist': as a high school student, he learned of a public meeting about a proposal to burn garbage near his family’s home.
 His mother asked him to go around the neighbourhood to alert people to attend the meeting.
 Upon viewing his community successfully defeat the plan, Matthew began realizing the importance of wildlife protection and wilderness preservation, and how integral they are to our well-being.
-He completed a degree in environmental studies, and has spent numerous years working in the non-profit sector.
-He'll even fit in the odd gig on piano when time permits, and, with his wife and son, tries to get into the wild as much as possible.
+He completed a degree in environmental studies and has spent numerous years working in the non-profit sector.
+He'll even fit in the odd gig on the piano when time permits, and, with his wife and son, tries to get into the wild as much as possible.

 Geoff Senichenko, Research and Mapping Coordinator, Vancouver